PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 semantic hardening checkpoint rather than being folded into this ownership move.

+### Terminal affine/Reshape/FullyConnected recovery

+`passes/terminal_affine_fc_layout.py` owns the former 293-line late helper for NHWC-to-NCHW Transpose, Mul, Add, Reshape, and FullyConnected.
+It preserves chain exclusivity and public-boundary checks, channel-constant rotation, shared-constant copy-on-write, both FullyConnected weight orientations, flatten-order permutation, shape/dtype/quantization metadata, fixed-point restart, pruning, statistic, and the single production position.
+The lowerer retains a one-call private wrapper, and the complete owner AST is identical after function-name normalization.

+One historical transactional risk remains explicit: an exclusive Mul constant can be rotated in place before the Add constant is found invalid, leaving a partial mutation with a zero statistic.
+Correcting this requires a separate plan/revalidation checkpoint and is not mixed into the mechanical move.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current